skyflowapi/skyflow-js/README.md

 **What is BIN Lookup?**
 A Bank Identification Number (BIN) represents the first 8 digits of a card number and identifies the issuing bank, card scheme, and country.
 For co-badged cards, merchants are required to offer consumers a choice of which network to process the payment through.
-You can use Skyflow’s BIN Lookup API to detect such cards and provide the appropriate options to users.
+You can use Skyflow's BIN Lookup API to detect such cards and provide the appropriate options to users.

 ### Example: Calling the BIN Lookup API
 ```javascript